Pauline-njuguna/phase-3-sinatra-react-project/README.md

 Seed the database: rake db:seed

-Start the server: ruby app.rb
+Start the server: bundle exec rake server

 Access the application in a web browser at http://localhost:9292
 # Usage